Doctor of Psychology (PsyD) in Clinical Psychology with Health Emphasis

 Accreditation Status

 The PsyD Program at the School of Health Sciences of Touro College is approved by the NYS Department of Education.
-The program has been developed in accordance with APA accreditation guidelines and we intend to apply for APA accreditation at the earliest possible time.
+The program has been developed in accordance with APA accreditation guidelines and we have applied for accreditation.
+Please see accreditation status below.

 APA Acceditation Status